prasanjit15/ML-Projects/README.md

        - After that we train a Decision Tree Classifier to classify the genres.
        - Then we train a Logistic Regression so as to compare which classifier performs better.
        - Now, we balance our data for a greater performance.
-       - Finall we used Cross-Validation to evaluate our models.
+       - Finally, we used Cross-Validation to evaluate our models.

  **( Model used: Decision tree Classifier and Logistic Regression )**